 The Coach shall provide the Representative Director with the name of the proposed Manager after team selection has been completed.
 (In order to avoid any unreasonable influence on the selection of the team).

-The Representative Director shall nominate the Manager for approval to the Board.
+The Representative Director Shall nominate the Manager for approval to the Board.

-In addition, to Bylaw THREE - SECTION F, Representative Team Managers shall:
+In addition, to Bylaw THREE - SECTION F, Representative Team Managers Shall:

 Within one month of a team being finalized, prepare and present a budget in the format established by the Board, if any, for the approval of the Vice President and Treasurer; and,

 At the end of the season, and at such other times as may be required by the Board, submit a detailed statement of income and expenditures, complete with all pertinent receipts and deposit records to the Vice President and Treasurer.

 E. Players - Eligibility:

-1. Representative teams will be comprised of center and non-center individuals who are eligible as defined by SHA regulations.
-F. Players - Selection Procedure:
+1. Representative teams will be comprised of center and non-center individuals who are eligible as defined by HS regulations.

+F. Players – AA Selection Procedure

-A try-out camp shall be held for each division of representative hockey in accordance with SHA specifications.
+A try-out camp Shall be held for each AA division in accordance with HS specifications.

 Before any player takes part in try-outs, they must have paid the prescribed try-out fee.

 The Coach will work in conjunction with the Hockey Development Coordinator, if any, to assist in the selection of the team.
-In addition, third party evaluators may be utilized at the direction of the Board.
+In addition, third party evaluators shall be utilized at the direction of the Board.
 All persons involved in the selection process shall be part of the team selection committee.
 Such persons may not be in a conflict of interest relating to a candidate of the team.

-Each player who attends try-out camp will be granted a minimum of three ice sessions before any cuts are announced, unless otherwise provided prior to try-out camp commencement and as authorized by the Director.
+Each player who attends try-out camp will be granted a minimum of three ice sessions before any cuts are announced, unless otherwise announced prior to try-out camp commencement and as authorized by the Director.

 The team selection committee will provide feedback regarding areas of player improvement with all players released from the try-out camp.
 The team selection committee may choose not to do this for the initial round of releases.

-At the commencement of camp, the Coach shall hold a parent and player meeting where they are to be informed about the coach's philosophy and expectations, the league schedule, travel requirements, and the financial commitment.
+At the commencement of camp, the Coach Shall hold a parent and player meeting where they are to be informed about the coach's philosophy and expectations, the league schedule, travel requirements, and the financial commitment.

 Once team selections have been made the parents and player will then have 24 hours in which to advise of their acceptance of membership to the team.

-Releases will be requested in accordance with SHA 6.04.01e).
+Releases will be requested in accordance with HS Requirements

 Once the team is finalized, each Coach will supply a list of the players chosen too the

-Representative Director, the Division Director and the Office Manager for registration with SHA.
+Representative Director, the Division Director and the Office Manager for registration with HS.